wongfei2009/harmonylite/docs/docs/faq.md

 ### What is the maximum number of nodes supported?

-HarmonyLite has been tested with dozens of nodes.
+The codebase has been tested with at least three nodes in its end-to-end tests.
 The practical limit depends on:
 - Network bandwidth and latency
 - Write volume and patterns
 - Hardware resources
 - NATS JetStream configuration

-For most use cases, 3-20 nodes provides a good balance of availability and performance.
+While the architecture can theoretically scale to many nodes, you should conduct your own performance testing for deployments with more than a few nodes.

 ### Does HarmonyLite require code changes to my application?